Mike Defensor: BTS sa Kongreso

-In January 2021, Defensor is announced to be part of the new bloc "BTS sa Kongreso" (named after the K-pop boy band group BTS of South Korea), a coalition group formed by Alan Peter Cayetano of the House of Representatives of 18th Congress.
+In January 2021, Defensor is announced to be part of the new bloc "BTS sa Kongreso" (named after the K-pop boy band group BTS of South Korea), a coalition group formed by Taguig–Pateros 1st district Rep. Alan Peter Cayetano of the House of Representatives of 18th Congress.

 Ivermectin pantry

 In April 2021, Defensor and SAGIP party-list representative Rodante Marcoleta initiated an "ivermectin pan-three" that distributes the anti-parasitic drug ivermectin, despite warnings from the World Health Organization on the lack of evidence to support ivermectin's efficacy against COVID-19.

 Controversies

+Ador Mawanay fiasco

+In August 2001, Defensor spearheaded the presentation of Antonio Luis Marquez (alias Ador Mawanay) to the public, positioning the whistleblower as a witness against the alleged criminal activities of newly elected Senator Panfilo Lacson.
+Acting as a primary defender of the Arroyo administration, Defensor championed Mawanay’s testimonies until Mawanay recanted his statements and claimed that he was coerced.

+Vagrancy accusation

+In 2001, Defensor faced allegations of hiring women for sex following the arrest of four individuals for vagrancy in Quezon City.
+He denied the claims, accusing the Quezon City Police of using a fabricated witness to falsely link him to the controversy.

 Involvement in ZTE-NBN corruption scandal

-Mike Defensor, on July 4, 2008, filed perjury lawsuit versus Rodolfo Noel Lozada for "testifying under oath that he had paid Lozada to change his statement that he was not kidnapped at Ninoy Aquino International Airport (NAIA) when he arrived from Hong Kong at the height of the Philippine National Broadband Network controversy (ZTE Zhong Xing Telecommunication Equipment Company Limited scandal)."
+Mike Defensor, on July 4, 2008, filed perjury lawsuit versus Rodolfo Noel Lozada for testifying under oath that he had paid Lozada to change his statement that he was not kidnapped at Ninoy Aquino International Airport (NAIA) when he arrived from Hong Kong at the height of the NBN–ZTE deal corruption scandal.